YinanDanielZhou/BSVScriptVisualizer/README.md

 1. **Enter Scripts**: Input your unlocking script and locking script in hexadecimal format in the left panel
 2. **Start Simulation**: Click "Start Simulation" to begin execution
 3. **Step Through**: Use the control buttons to advance through script execution:
-   - "Advance One Step" - Execute next operation
+   - "Advance One Step" - Execute the next OP code
-   - "Advance Many Steps" - Execute 10 operations
+   - "Advance Many Steps" - Execute multiple OP codes
-   - "Skip to Next Computation" - Skip to the next non-pushdata operation
+   - "Skip to Next Computation" - Skip to the next non-pushdata OP code
 4. **Inspect Elements**: Hover over or click stack elements to see detailed information
 5. **Monitor Progress**: Watch the right panel for execution state and any errors